mmaorc/codezen/README.md

 ## Usage

-Prior to running the script, ensure that the `OPENAI_API_KEY` environment variable is set up correctly.
+Before running the script, ensure that the `OPENAI_API_KEY` environment variable is set up correctly.

 Run CodeZen with the following command: